Grsmto/simplebar/packages/simplebar/README.md

 import ResizeObserver from 'resize-observer-polyfill';
 window.ResizeObserver = ResizeObserver;
 ```

+You might also need other polyfills as SimpleBar comes with basic browser support only.
+You can use Babel `@babel/preset-env` to polyfill for you, see our [examples package](https://github.com/Grsmto/simplebar/blob/next/packages/examples/.babelrc#L2) or check out [polyfill.io](https://polyfill.io/).

 Set `data-simplebar` on the element you want your custom scrollbar.
 You're done.